-What type of skateboard should I buy?
+What type of skateboard do I need?

 There are several varieties of skateboard with different functions, including longboards, penny boards, and cruisers.
 The type we use are usually referred to as short boards, street boards, or just plain ol’ skateboards.
 They’re easy to identify because they are almost symmetrical, meaning both front and back have the same shape (think of a popsicle stick).